yorickdowne/grafana-for-rpool/README.md

 For beacon:<br />
 `nano ~/.rocketpool/chains/eth2/start-beacon.sh`

-The startup line might then look like this if `--max-skip-slots none` is also added:<br />
+The startup line might then look like this:<br />
-`<Original line ends with --http-port 5052> --max-skip-slots none --metrics --metrics-address 0.0.0.0`
+`<Original line ends with --http-port 5052> --metrics --metrics-address 0.0.0.0`

 ### And restart the rocketpool services